AEADataEditor/replication-template-development/REPLICATION.md

 - Code ran fine.

 ## Findings

+> INSTRUCTIONS: Workflow stage: You are now going from *Verification* to *Writing Report*

 > INSTRUCTIONS: Describe your findings both positive and negative in some detail, for each **Data Preparation Code, Figure, Table, and any in-text numbers**.
 You can re-use the Excel file created under *Code Description*.
 When errors happen, be as precise as possible.
 For differences in figures, provide both a screenshot of what the manuscript contains, as well as the figure produced by the code you ran.
 For differences in numbers, provide both the number as reported in the manuscript, as well as the number replicated.
 If too many numbers, contact your supervisor.